youldash/iOS/Day 1/README.md

 * **Featuring** → Navigating though different screens using swipe gestures instead of tapping.
 * **Designing** → Making an app with animated backgrounds (makes your app more alive).
 * **Storytelling** → Cataloging the story of an inspiring person/significant moment and sharing it with others.
-* **Marketing** → Signing up with a company with millions/billions of fans e.g. Facebook, Instagram, Twitter, Pinterest, Snapchat, and similar.
+* **Marketing** → Signing up with a Organization with millions/billions of fans e.g. Facebook, Instagram, Twitter, Pinterest, Snapchat, and similar.

 As a final remark, try coming up with an idea that means something to you.
 Anyone today can think of good ideas, and only a handful present great ideas to the world.
 So, try thinking of something that is truly "awesome" in a sense.